VIRGINIA

 (1755 ?), Leesburg

-A very vague reference to a post of this name is made for this area, located at or near a tavern operated by Nicholas Minor.
+A very vague reference to a post of this name is made for this area, located at or near a tavern operated by one Nicholas Minor.

 Civil War Defenses of Leesburg